Stephanie Howell

 Real-time student behavior monitoring and pattern recognition

 AI-powered monitoring systems enhance how teachers track and respond to classroom behavior by delivering real-time insights that would be impossible to maintain manually.
-Platforms like these can collect valuable data and flag trends before they become more significant issues.
+AI-powered tools track off-task browsing and dips in attention, providing teachers with real-time insights that enable immediate response to classroom events.

 Modern AI tools for teachers transform complex behavior data into intuitive visuals and dashboards that help teachers identify patterns, compare behavior across different times, and measure intervention effectiveness over time.